nkizz/TelephoneResources/README.md

-# TelephoneTestNumbers
+# Telephone Resources
-A useful list of numbers to test your telephone
+Resources to test your phone, and dialing plans for countries